S-SathiyaNarayanan/Data-Structures-and-Algorithms/Week 3/README.md

-Mathematical concepts:-
+## Mathematical concepts
+1. Palindrome
-1.palindrome number
+2. Reverse a number
-2.Reverse the number
-3.factorial of the number
+3. Factorial of a number
-4.prime number
+4. Factorial
+5. Prime Number

 DSA:-
 What is a data structure ?